FangioD/training-react/foodcorner/README.md

 Update the layout, therefore use https://splidejs.com/integration/react-splide/ and update `index.css` with the one in this repo.
 Go to Google fonts and search for `MontSerrat`(medium looks the best) and add the style-tag to the `index.html`.

 Below code shows the structure to mimmick the lay-out as in the example. **Note:** Use styled components to create these tags.
-All tags are actually a div with some css.
+All tags are actually a div with some css.    `npm install --save styled-components`

 ```
   <wrapper>